MistyCommunity/Documentation/src/content/docs/skills/local-skill-tutorials.md

 misty.PlayAudioClip(randSound);
 ```

-Note: All of this logic needs to be contained within `_GetListOfAudioClips()` to ensure that it does not run until the audio list has been populated.
+Note: All of this logic needs to be contained within `_GetListOfAudioFiles()` to ensure that it does not run until the audio list has been populated.

 Save the code file with the name `HelloWorld_PlayAudio.js`.
 See the documentation on using [Misty Skill Runner](../../skills/tools/#misty-skill-runner) or the REST API to [load your skill data onto Misty and run the skill from the browser](../../skills/local-skill-architecture/#loading-amp-running-an-on-robot-skill).